 These grants are designed to aid the implementation of creative elements in teaching.
 Proposals are welcome from all faculty and staff who interact with students within and beyond the classroom, via core classes, research, juries, recitals or special projects.

 - Encourage a creative musical culture

-- Encourage new collaboration between faculty members
+- Encourage collaboration between faculty, staff and students

 - Encourage activities and initiatives that support School of Music Distinct Values

 - Help differentiate the School of Music in ways that distinguish us as a national leader